2023 Mid-Winter Institute

 Each of us has been impacted by new technology that we use on a daily basis, and we have become dependent upon (and in some ways integrated with) these new tools.
 Tools that are subject to patents, copyrights, and trade secrets.
 Tools that capture our personal data and send it to the ephemeral “cloud.”
 Tools that integrate seamlessly and transparently with our cell phones and computers and that, often unknown to the user, pierce privacy veils.

 Anyone living and working in the connected world is at least vaguely aware that we are living within the “internet of things.”

 In light of this, the 2023 Midwinter meeting will look at the IP world through the lens of health, sport, and fitness technology.
 This lens will highlight ongoing challenges in patents, such as the scope of 35 U.S.C. §101.
-We will look at the intersection of Patents and Trademarks with case studies like the Peloton™ exercise system.
+We will look at the intersection of Patents and Trademarks in the exercise system.
 We will review data protections through prisms made of telehealth and sports medicine.
 We will have all the usual information, but package it with practical perspectives that will help not only our professional world, but also our everyday lives.

 Rancho Bernardo Inn

 Single/Double Room Rate, $279 plus applicable taxes.